The unique and amazing black bear

 Robert WellerTake A Hike!

-What comes to mind when you think of a winter getaway?
+[disclosure] What comes to mind when you think of a winter getaway?
 Probably some place warm right?
 Maybe a beach somewhere just lying in the sun with a cold drink in your hand.
 I would have to guess that most people don’t think of Michigan’s Upper Peninsula as a winter destination.
 I mean unless you are into snowmobiling or skiing why would anyone want to go where it’s colder, right?
-Well, what if I told you that there are things to see and do in the U.P. during the winter months that you can’t see or … Read More
+Well, what if I told you that there are things to see and do in the U.P. during the winter months that you can’t see … Read More

 Drawing Attention To Michigan’s Grouse Woods